djon2003/DNS-323/README.md

 - `sudo pwmconfig`
 - `sudo /etc/init.d/fancontrol start`

 > Yes!
-The fan starts and his controled by the OS.
+The fan starts and it's controlled by the OS.
+Would be great if I would receive an email if the fan breaks.
+No?
+I wrote a script than does that including three modes:
+> - No param: Tells you if the fan works.
+> - `--install`: Install monitoring each 5 minutes.
+> - `--uninstall`: Uninstall monitoring.

+- `wget -O /share/scripts/monitor-fans.sh https://raw.githubusercontent.com/djon2003/DNS-323/2.3-Add-ons/files/monitor-fans.sh`
+- `sudo /share/scripts/monitor-fans.sh --install`